pereznetworks/Library-Manager/README.md

 - WHAT THIS MAY DO
   - If your app is in the development stages...
     - can use this to work through fundamental problems and bugs in your sequelize code
     - nice to try, for example ...
       - if odd behavior occurs if/when making changes to your model associations
     - also because the db file may be gitignore'ed
       - so a revert does not fix the library db file after bad things happened
-    - probably not a good idea to rely on git to fix your library db file anyway
+      - not a good idea to rely on git to fix your library db file anyway

 - short-version,